 You can easily find the cracked corn at any hardware or big box store, in the bird food aisle.
 Since this is cracked corn, it may have some powder in the mix from the ground corn, so you might want to rinse and dry it first, before filling your bags.

 If you live in the country, feed stores would also be a great place to find feed corn for your filler.
 Just don't use popcorn.
-Additionally, some people have used rice which I've read works well, only I don't believe it lasts as long.
+Additionally, some people have used uncooked rice or flaxseed which I've read works well, only I don't believe it lasts as long.

 Wouldn't they make great gifts?

 DIY Sore Muscle Corn Bag

 - sewing machine